adamsilver/fdpb/01-a-registration-form.md

 }
 ```

-## Button styles
+## Button Styles

 The first thing to know about buttons is that they aren't links.
 Links are typically underlined or specially positioned in a navigation bar so that they are visually identifiable amongst regular text.
 When hovering a link, the cursor will change to a hand.
 This is because, unlike buttons, links have weak affordance[^8].

 In “Resilient Web Design”[^9], Jeremy Keith discusses the idea of material honesty.
-He says that *one material should not be used as a substitute for another.
-Otherwise the end result is deceptive.* Making a link look like a button is materially dishonest.
+He says that “one material should not be used as a substitute for another.
+Otherwise the end result is deceptive.”
+Making a link look like a button is materially dishonest.
 It tells users that links and buttons are the same when they’re not.

 Links can do things buttons can't do.
 For example, links can be opened in a new tab or bookmarked for later.
 Therefore buttons shouldn't look like links, nor should they have a hand cursor.
 Instead we should make buttons look like buttons which have naturally strong affordance.
 Whether they have rounded corners, drop shadows, borders is up to you, but they should look like buttons regardless.